 Heroin overdose deaths have reached staggering heights in the last few years.
 At San Antonio Recovery Center, we’ve been proud to help people who are struggling to overcome heroin addiction.
 We can explore the question of “how much” heroin is required to overdose, but the truth is that any heroin use is dangerous.
-Knowing the exact amount would not have helped the thousands who died of heroin overdoses in the last year would have benefited from knowing the answer.
-That’s why you’re here.
-That’s why you’re reading.
-You’re seeking help for yourself or for a loved one.
+Knowing the exact amount would not have helped the thousands who died of heroin overdoses in the last year.
+Every person struggling with heroin addiction is different.

 You’re seeking help for yourself or a loved one battling heroin addiction and in danger of overdosing.
 At San Antonio Recovery Center, we offer that help in a comprehensive heroin rehab center staffed with professional, compassionate personnel committed to treatment and recovery.
 However, before talking about our heroin rehab center in San Antonio, TX, let’s talk more about the causes and symptoms of a heroin overdose.

 How much heroin does it take to overdose?
 The truth is, there is no exact deadly dose.
 There are varying accounts on the Internet as to how much heroin is lethal.
 Some reports place the number at 200 mg.
 That number is variable because there are contributing factors:

 Some believe that there are safer ways of ingesting heroin.
-However, the sad truth is that a dose can be lethal whether someone smokes it, snorts it, or injects it.
+However, the sad truth is that a dose can be lethal whether someone smokes, snorts, or injects it.
 There is no exact answer.

 HarmReduction.org is a community of needle exchange providers, advocates, and drug users.
-According to them, there are several symptoms of a heroin overdose to note.
+They identify several symptoms of a heroin overdose.
 If you witness any of the signs in a friend or loved one you know is battling heroin addiction, seek help immediately.
 Call 911 for yourself or a loved one if a heroin overdose is suspected.

 - Heartbeat slowed or not present